-i) Interest rate risk
+a) Interest rate risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company is exposed to interest rate risk resulting from fluctuations in interest rates.
-Company's borrowing includes unsecured loan taken loan from the holding company.
+Company's borrowing includes unsecured loan taken loan from banks & the Parent Company.
 Summary of financial assets and financial liabilities has been provided below: